Frequently Asked Questions

 account management.
 Students are asked to bring a daily snack and a water bottle from home.

-How many students will attend Truxton Academy?
+How many grades will there be at Truxton Academy?

-until we have grades K-6.
+will be added until we have grades K-6.

 What are the school hours?